alleyinteractive/js-component-framework/src/v2/README.md

 * **Removed**: `ComponentManager` and its manifset; use `initComponents` instead
 * **Changed**: Imports should use the `/v2` export (`'js-component-framework/v2'`)

-Find full upgrade documentation in [UPGRADING.md](../../UPGRADING.md).
+Find full upgrade documentation in [the Wiki](https://github.com/alleyinteractive/js-component-framework/wiki/Updating-to-v3).

 ---